Contra Costa County Accident Attorneys

 What Are Some Common Car Accident Injuries?

 Although every car accident is unique, some common injuries can occur.
-Car accident victims may suffer anything from cuts and bruises to severe injuries that require multiple surgeries to recover.
+Car accident victims may suffer anything from cuts and bruises to severe injuries that require multiple surgeries to heal.
 Some common car accident injuries include:

 - Whiplash